Soumik-Coder18/Mock_E-Com_Cart/README.md

 # TrendNest E-Commerce

-A React e-commerce application with premium black and white design.
+A MERN e-commerce application with premium black and white design.

 ## Features